 Caution patient to use sunscreen and protective clothing to prevent photosensitivity reactions.

 Advise patient to consult health care professional before taking OTC medication concurrently with this therapy.

 Instruct patient to notify health care professional of medication regimen before treatment or surgery.

 Advise patient to contact health care professional immediately if muscle weakness, cramps, nausea, dizziness, or numbness or tingling of extremities occurs.

 Hypertension: Reinforce the need to continue additional therapies for hypertension (weight loss, regular exercise, restricted sodium intake, stress reduction, moderation of alcohol consumption, and cessation of smoking).

-Instruct patients with hypertension in the correct technique for monitoring weekly blood pressure.
+Instruct patients with hypertension in the correct technique for monitoring weekly BP.

 Increased urine output.